To answer ‘what now’, companies are asking ‘what next’

 - Healthcare system: including number of ventilators, ICU and normal hospital beds per capita, and access to personal protective equipment (PPE).
 This may be obvious, but it is important: capacity to respond will dictate how ‘high’ the curve can be politically allowed to go in re-opening the economy, before more serious trade-offs are put on the table.
 While the risk of secondary outbreaks continues, access to ‘civilian’ PPE should be monitored to anticipate the extent of staged re-openings.

 - Treatments: lower fatality rates can change the political equation – treatment options that are both effective and available within a country or territory will similarly expand the scope and speed of re-opening pre-vaccine.
-New and repurposed treatments1 are currently undergoing clinical trials; those already authorized likely face shorter times to mass production if proved effective.
+New and repurposed treatments are currently undergoing clinical trials; those already authorised likely face shorter times to mass production if proved effective.

 - Climate, seasonality and epidemiological factors: it is not a case of stopping the spread of the virus, but evidence suggests that weather can slow transmission to a small degree (i.e. natural flattening of the curve).
 The virus may also mutate to become less fatal.